ipolyzos/java-vector-api-playground/README.md

-# Java Vector API Experiments
+# Java Vector API Playground

 The goal of this project is to offer a testbed for experimentation with the Java Vector API and make it easy to run tests and benchmarks.
 It was initiated as a clone from the work presented in [Java’s new Vector API: How fast is it? — Part 1](https://medium.com/@tomerr90/javas-new-vector-api-how-fast-is-it-part-1-1b4c2b573610) by [Tomer Zeltzer](https://github.com/tomerr90) and further augmented to serve as a generic playground for experimentation and learning purposes.